LeeCyborg/CART263-W-23/Exercise-1-GettingBackIntoCode.md

 Create a Pong game where 2 players bounce a ball back and forth horizontally to score points.
 Your game should have:
 * 2 paddles that move vertically using Up & Down arrows, and W & S.
 * A ball should bounce between the two paddles
-* A point is scored when the ball passes the opponant's paddle without being hit.
+* A point is scored when the ball passes the opponents's paddle without being hit.
 * The ball should hit the walls of the screen and bounce on an angle.
 * The first player to 10 points wins